 Vistamar uses the services of Schools and Student Services (SSS) to evaluate and recommend a family’s financial capacity to pay tuition, but the final decision rests with our Moderated Tuition Committee.

-The application process for 2020 - 2021 Academic Year for new 9th graders has now opened.
+The application process for 2023 - 2024 Academic Year for new 9th graders is open.
+Applications for new families are due February 1, 2023.

-Complete the Parent's Finanacial Statement (PFS) and upload or attach all supplemental documents within your SSS portal.
-The cost to complete your application is $51.
+Complete the Parent's Financial Statement (PFS) and upload or attach all supplemental documents within your SSS portal.
+The cost to complete your application is $55.

 Schools and Student Services (SSS) will use the Federal poverty guidelines to use family size, income and assets information in the Parents Financial Statement (PFS) itself to assess the family situation, and automatically apply a waiver if the family qualifies.